Our first attempt at visiting Avebury was aborted.

 It was an amazing experience to walk among the rock formations and try to get a sense of the history, something we can’t do at Stone Henge as the area is fenced off.

 Avebury Village is tiny, just a couple of streets and with a population of around 500.

 We wanted to visit Avebury for the stone circles but we found a wonderful surprise with the beautiful village.

-And I felt a strong connection with my dear sister back home.
+And I felt a strong connection with my dear sister back home, and that was nice.